Recognizing DSM-5 Schizophrenia: Criteria And Updates

 Both schizophrenia and autism spectrum disorder are believed to be caused in part by neurodevelopmental factors, and there may be some overlap in genetic risk factors and symptoms.
 According to the DSM-5, a person with ASD (or another “pervasive developmental disorder”) can only be diagnosed with schizophrenia if they experience severe hallucinations or delusions for a period of one month or longer.

-Changes in the DSM diagnosis of schizophrenia
+Changes in the DSM-5 schizophrenia diagnosis

 The scientific understanding of mental illness has undergone many changes over the years.
 Some of these shifts can be seen in the evolution of the DSM description of schizophrenia.

-DSM-1 schizophrenia
+DSM-I schizophrenia

 Even before the first edition of the APA’s manual, concepts of schizophrenia had departed from the earliest conceptions of this condition.
 When it was first described by Dr. Emil Kraeplin in 1899, schizophrenia was called “dementia praecox,” reflecting Kraeplin’s belief that it was a form of degenerative neurological illness.
 As subsequent studies revealed that this disease did not always involve progressive degeneration, the term “schizophrenia,” meaning “split mind,” began to replace the older name.

-The DSM-1, published in 1959, referred to this disorder using the term “schizophrenic reaction.”
+The DSM-I, published in 1959, referred to this disorder using the term “schizophrenic reaction.”
 Many mental illnesses were also called “reactions” in the text because clinicians at the time regarded them as adaptations to stressful circumstances.
+The initial DSM description also included the categorization of several subtypes of schizophrenia, such as “paranoid,” “catatonic,” and “hebephrenic,” representing various broad patterns of emotionality and mental function.

-DSM-2 and DSM-3 schizophrenia
+DSM-II and DSM-III schizophrenia

-Another change in the DSM-3 was dividing schizophrenia symptoms into “negative” and “positive” categories.
+Another change in the DSM-III was dividing schizophrenia symptoms into “negative” and “positive” categories.
 Positive symptoms generally include the severe distortions of thought and behavior that are considered characteristic of schizophrenia, such as hallucinations, delusions, and disorganized speech, cognition, and behavior.
 They’re mainly present during the active phase of the disorder.
+In contrast, negative symptoms, like limited speech and blunted emotionality, can also be observed in the prodromal or residual periods.

 The DSM-5, published in 2013, also kept many of the key features of the disorder.
 However, two high-level changes were made to the diagnostic process:

-1. Dropping first-rank symptoms: Earlier editions of the DSM allowed a diagnosis of schizophrenia based on a single “first-rank symptom” or FRS.
-First described in 1959 by Dr. Kurt Schneider, these symptoms typically included things like an individual hearing voices commenting on their behavior or believing that their thoughts were being broadcast to others.
+Dropping first-rank symptoms: Earlier editions of the DSM allowed a diagnosis of schizophrenia based on a single “first-rank symptom” or FRS.
+First described in 1959 by Dr. Kurt Schneider, these symptoms typically included an individual hearing voices commenting on their behavior or believing that their thoughts were being broadcast to others.

-The DSM-5 dropped this distinction based on evidence that relying on one FRS alone could carry a significant risk of misdiagnosis
+The DSM-5 dropped this distinction based on evidence that relying on one FRS alone could carry a significant risk of misdiagnosis.

-1. Removing subtypes: The APA determined that subtypes, such as paranoid schizophrenia or disorganized schizophrenia, were not distinctive enough in clinical practice and did not add much helpful information for diagnosis and treatment.
+Removing subtypes: The APA determined that subtypes, such as paranoid schizophrenia or disorganized schizophrenia, were not distinctive enough in clinical practice and did not add much helpful information for diagnosis and treatment.

 Though these changes were controversial among some clinicians and researchers, subsequent studies suggest that the changes in the DSM-5 description of schizophrenia did not reduce its diagnostic accuracy.

-Current treatment approaches to schizophrenia
+Current treatment approaches to schizophrenia and negative symptoms

 Despite many shifts in the psychiatric understanding of schizophrenia, the core approach to treatment has remained fairly consistent since the middle of the 20th century.
 During the 1950s, researchers developed a range of antipsychotic medications that effectively suppressed the active symptoms of schizophrenia, such as hallucinations and delusions, in many individuals.

 Psychotherapy and social support interventions, such as cognitive-behavioral therapy (CBT), may relieve residual symptoms of schizophrenia once the active phase symptoms are under control.
 These treatment approaches can help people with schizophrenia develop effective skills for managing emotions, motivation, and daily tasks.
 Regular sessions with a therapist may also assist with adherence to a medication regimen.
+However, addressing negative symptoms such as lack of motivation and social withdrawal often requires more targeted strategies and ongoing support.

 If you’re seeking therapy for schizophrenia but your symptoms or circumstances make it hard to attend sessions in person, you might benefit from online therapy.
 Receiving counseling from a mental health professional through the internet generally removes the need to travel to sessions, which may be more convenient for many people.
 However, please note that if you’re experiencing active phase symptoms, such as hallucinations or delusions, it may be necessary to seek care in person.